Self-Review Template

 Yes.
 Use the template as the final review structure, then keep a running weekly career journal so the examples, metrics, and feedback are ready before review season.

 Yes.
-Bloom tracks work entries over time and turns them into performance reports, period recaps, and review-ready summaries.
+Bloomly tracks work entries over time and turns them into performance reports, period recaps, and review-ready summaries.

 How does a career journal app help with self-reviews?▾